top of page

 griefing

-as grievers, mourners, those left, those picking up the pieces, to be able to nurture a spark of healing, we need
+as grievers, mourners, those left, those picking up the pieces, to be able to nurture a spark of healing,

-our grief to be witnessed and heard. there is pain through the growth and healing of telling our stories, as we
+we need our grief to be witnessed and heard. there is pain through the growth and healing of telling

-rebuild a world where fear and shame are not setting limits and values for us. we are looking for connection as
+our stories, as we rebuild a world where fear and shame are not setting limits and values for us. we are

-we try and make sense of the scratchy parts of life, understanding we all will "go through it".
+looking for connection as we try and make sense of the scratchy parts of life, understanding we all will

-once we are able to take in and swallow a bite of these truths: "grief is a normal and natural response to loss"
+"go through it". once we are able to take in and swallow a bite of these truths: "grief is a normal and

-and "we grieve because we love", life shifts a little and shows us glimpses of previously hidden colors.
+natural response to loss" and "we grieve because we love", life shifts a little and shows us glimpses

-and if we can hold that view for a fraction of a moment, we can remember why we are here, doing this exhausting,
+and if we can hold that view for a fraction of a moment, we can remember why we are here, doing

-unconditionally-- of course we feel the pain of loss so deeply.
+and often loved unconditionally-- of course we feel the pain of loss so deeply. it's one of the rougher

-it's one of the rougher rocks that sits in our collection. but it's as necessary to appreciate and revere as the
+rocks that sits in our collection. but it's as necessary to appreciate and revere as the shiny ones that

-a hand offered for getting over some of the bumpier parts.
+offered for getting over some of the bumpier parts.

 my goal is to support, advocate and lift you as you take a step towards healing, and carrying lighter rocks.